Angelinebrgs/PortFolio/readme.md

 i used vite commande to initalise project with that command npm create vite@latest.

-then i choosed vailla for javascript
+then i choosed vanilla for javascript

 and javascript (i have heard of type script but i don't know it enough)

- the command to run the project is : npm run dev
+ the command to run the project in localhost is : npm run dev